TrainerHol/StrangeHousing/_docs/en/Jumping-Techniques/intermediate-techniques.md

 While ghosting doesn’t require the player to do anything that is too out of the ordinary jump wise, Ghosting furniture serves several purposes in jump puzzles and it is good to recognize the technique when it is happening.
 It can be employed to establish forced or alternate jump paths, create timed platforms requiring a player to run and jump across fast enough, it can allow players to jump or pass through otherwise solid objects, animate furniture elements, and reset slides and pumps without requiring players to exit the room, and probably much more yet to be discovered.
 This versatile technique enhances the complexity and dynamic nature of jump puzzles.

+#### Example: Ghosting Failed Timed Jump

-**Example:** When taking too long jumping from timed platforms, the item beneath you can vanish oftentimes making you fall or warp down.
+When taking too long jumping from timed platforms, the item beneath you can vanish oftentimes making you fall or warp down.
 These examples also show the walls animating as the ghosting sequence is progressing.
 Animations like these can serve as a countdown of sorts to show you how much time you have left.

 ![Image]({{ site.baseurl }}/assets/images/Ghosting.gif) ![Image]({{ site.baseurl }}/assets/images/Ghost_failed_timed_jump.gif)

-**Example:** To do timed jumps correctly like in the examples below, it is helpful to try and line your jumps up so that you can hit both fairly consecutively with little to no downtime between jumps.
+#### Example: To do timed jumps correctly like in the examples below, it is helpful to try and line your jumps up so that you can hit both fairly consecutively with little to no downtime between jumps.

 ![Image]({{ site.baseurl }}/assets/images/Ghost_timed_jump.gif) ![Image]({{ site.baseurl }}/assets/images/Ghost_timed_jump_2.gif)

+#### Example: Ghosting Save

-**Example:** Occasionally when a timed platform disappears beneath you, jumping in place can make the item reappear.
+Occasionally when a timed platform disappears beneath you, jumping in place can make the item reappear.
 Another jump will then place you back on top of the item and restart the ghosting countdown, effectively giving you another try.

 ![Image]({{ site.baseurl }}/assets/images/Ghost_timed_platform_save.gif)

-**Example:** Another application of Ghosting is the ability to jump through otherwise solid items.
+#### Example: Another application of Ghosting is the ability to jump through otherwise solid items.
 In the example below, jumping pushes your character high enough that it triggers the Ghosting sequence to happen and for items to start disappearing, thus making a wall that you can jump through.

 ![Image]({{ site.baseurl }}/assets/images/ghost_jump_through.gif)

+#### Example: Invisible Platform

-**Example:** A different application of Ghosting is jumping to invisible targets that reappear as you jump down to them.
+A different application of Ghosting is jumping to invisible targets that reappear as you jump down to them.
 Succeeding on jumps like these takes careful observation on what exactly is disappearing and whether it is a possible path to jump to.

 ![Image]({{ site.baseurl }}/assets/images/Ghost_land_on_invisible_platform.gif)

-**Example:** This application of ghosting makes an item disappear so that you can walk into it enough to trigger an upwarp once it regains its collision.
+#### Example: Making an item disappear so that you can walk into it enough to trigger an upwarp once it regains its collision.

 ![Image]({{ site.baseurl }}/assets/images/Ghost_lift.gif)